PinheiroCosta/MyScripts/docs/catf.md

 Search for a function inside your document

 ## Prerequisites:
-* should work on every Unix based plataform (not tested)
+* should work on every Unix based plataform (tested on bash ver 5.1.0)

 ## Instalation:
 move the script file to your _/usr/local/bin_ directory.